 Jablan Lake or as locals call it Small Lake is beautifully sitting at the foot of the mountain Crvena Greda in the northern part of Durmitor National Park.
 The location is right in the same direction as Zmijinje Jezero mentioned above.

-The reason I say difficulty can be from easy to moderate is that it depends on either you consider combining this trek with a previous one, making it half a day hike.
+The reason I say difficulty can be from easy to moderate is that it depends on whether you consider combining this trek with a previous one, making it half a day hike.
 Or, make it as a loop and add a visit to Crvena Greda mount.
 In this case, you would hike straight to this lake, continue to Crvena Greda peak from where you get a view of the lake from above, and on the way back take a path towards Zmijinje (Snake) Lake.

 Jablan lake is small indeed but deeper than many other lakes in Durmitor.
 Although some people say it used to be bigger.
 Locals love having picnics there, so will you.
 Don’t forget to take lunch, a hiking blanket, and your travel mug for a mid-day tea if you are ok to walk with it.
 You’ll be tempted to stay longer and enjoy the view of rocky cliffs and high peaks.